 You can determine this by the following:

 1) Noting the background noise with the gain turned up.
 You should hear a noticeable "sea shell" noise even with the antenna disconnected.
-Another way is to take a resistor lead and short R9, the 4.7 meg resistor.
+Another way is to take a wire or resistor lead and short R9, the 4.7 meg resistor.
 If the noise level comes up much stronger (in receive), the transistor is at fault.
 The quick fix is to remove Q1 and put it in with the flat side opposite what the white silk screen shows.
 If not happy with this fix, contact Midway and we will ship you a free replacement.